A Life Discovered - Cover

 “Me?” asked Rhys.
 “Why me?”

 “Ah,” said the woman, “that’s fair.
 We hope you have certain talents that would help our cause.
 So, we’re offering you a deal.
 You get to go to the best university in the Alliance.
-All we ask is to promise us you’ll work on your degree and at least consider helping us whenever you can.
+All we ask is that you promise to work on your degree and consider helping us whenever you can.
 The worst-case scenario is you walk away with the best university degree and a great start in life, and the Foundation is no better and no worse off.”

 “What do you mean by ‘talents’?”
 Rhys asked.

 “That we don’t know,” the woman replied.
 “We know something of your biological parents.
-They were founding members of the Foundation, and we helped find someone to care for you while you grew up.
-We’ve supported Aoline and you since you were small at your biological parents’ request.
+They were founding members of the Foundation, and we helped find someone to care for you during your upbringing.
+We’ve supported Aoline and you since you were small, at your biological parents’ request.
 They were special people, and we hope you may have inherited some of that.
 Now, I tell you this not so you feel indebted to us.
-I tell you this because you asked, and if you did inherit some of their talents, it may help you understand better when they start to manifest.
+I tell you this because you asked, and if you have inherited some of their talents, it may help you be prepared when those talents start to manifest.

 “It is not for me to tell you your parents’ story.
 I know you’ll find that out when the time is right.
 Like everything we’ve discussed tonight, it’s your decision.